Bush Stone Curlew from neck up looking to the left, greenery in background.

 Bush Stone Curlew standing tall and leaning forward.

 Bush stone-curlews will nest on the ground, amongst leaf litter to camouflage and draw minimal attention to their nesting site.
 Unfortunately, this makes curlews and their eggs vulnerable to feral cats and foxes.
-They are currently a species of least concern.
+Over the last century numbers have drastically declined in south-eastern parts of Australia, this species is currently listed as Endangered in New South Wales and Victoria.

 • Class of animal icon